arg-inescid/hydra/doc/README.md

 ---

-## ArgoUI and monitoring
+## WebUI and monitoring

-The [ArgoUI](https://github.com/argo-com/argo-ui) makes it easier to deploy, test and monitor your functions.
+The [WebUI](https://github.com/argo-com/web-ui) makes it easier to deploy, test and monitor your functions.
 The following diagram shows data flows between different parts of the system for monitoring purposes:

 ![data flow diagram](resources/data_flow.jpg)